St Hilda's College Boat Club: Recent years

 After 1976, the Women's 1st VIII consistently competed in the first division of both the Torpids and Summer Eights competitions, placing second on the river in 1981.
 After the admittance of men to the college in 2008, performance declined and the crew is currently placed in division three of both competitions.

 Since 2009 the men's boat has steadily climbed the Torpids and Summer Eights leagues, most recently reaching division three of Torpids in 2022 and remaining in division four of Summer Eights.

 'Blades' have recently been achieved by the women's team in 2016, 2019 2023 and 2025, and by the men's team in 2013, 2016, 2017, 2018, 2022 and twice in 2025.
 In 2016, the men's first boat was bumped in their 28th Summer Eights race, for the first time.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.